Patricia Marten DiBartolo

 A.B., Smith College

-Patricia DiBartolo teaches several courses, including clinical psychology, developmental psychopathology, advanced research methods, and child and adolescent anxiety disorders.
+One essential teaching commitment of DiBartolo’s research program is mentorship and collaboration with undergraduates, resulting in a significant number of student co-authors on publications and professional presentations over the years.
+Beyond this mentorship, DiBartolo teaches several courses, including research methods, developmental psychopathology, and seminars in advanced research methods as well as child and adolescent anxiety disorders.
 In 2008, she was the recipient of Smith’s Sherrerd Prize for Distinguished Teaching.

 Katz, L.A., Aloisio, K.M., Horton, N.J., Ly, M., Pruss, S., Queeney, K., Rowen, C., & DiBartolo, P.M.
 (2017).
 A program aimed toward inclusive excellence for underrepresented undergraduate women in the sciences.
 CBE-Life Sciences Education, 16:ar11, 1-9. doi: 10.1187/cbe.16-01-0029.